Suwa Daimyōjin Ekotoba: Historical overview

-The Ekotoba was created under the supervision of Suwa (or Kosaka) Enchū (諏訪（小坂）円忠, 1295-1364), a member of a cadet branch of the Suwa clan, originally a priestly lineage of one of the component shrines of the Grand Shrine of Suwa, the Upper Shrine or Kamisha that had, by the Kamakura period, took up arms and became a clan of warriors.
+The Ekotoba was created under the supervision of Suwa (or Kosaka) Enchū (諏訪（小坂）円忠, 1295–1364), a member of a cadet branch of the Suwa clan, originally a priestly lineage of one of the component shrines of the Grand Shrine of Suwa, the Upper Shrine or Kamisha that had, by the Kamakura period, took up arms and became a clan of warriors.

 Enchū was originally an officer or bugyō under the Hōjō clan, which the Suwa served as vassals or miuchibito at the time.
 After the fall of the Hōjō, Enchū moved from Kamakura to Kyoto, where he served under Emperor Go-Daigo's court as a yoriudo (寄人) or clerk in the Court of Pleas (雑訴決断所 Zasso Ketsudansho, also 'Court of Miscellaneous Claims'), which handled minor lawsuits.

 Suwa Daimyōjin as depicted in the Butsuzōzui (originally published 1690).

 Suwa Shrine in the Kamakura period

 The deity of the Suwa Kamisha, Suwa (Dai)myōjin (諏訪（大）明神), commonly identified with the god Takeminakata recorded in both the Kojiki (720 CE) and the later Sendai Kuji Hongi (807-936 CE, aka Kujiki), was worshipped as a god of warfare since the Heian period, as attested to by a 12th-century song anthology, the Ryōjin Hishō.
 A popular legend claimed that the god appeared to the 8th-century general Sakanoue no Tamuramaro and assisted him in his subjugation of the Emishi peoples who lived in what is now the Tōhoku region; in thanksgiving, Tamuramaro was said to have instituted the religious festivities of the shrines of Suwa.
+Some medieval sources, including the Ekotoba itself, also credit Suwa Myōjin with having assisted Empress Jingū during her legendary military campaign on the Korean peninsula, alongside similar claims made of Hachiman and Sumiyoshi Myōjin in works such as the Heike Monogatari and the Hachiman Gudōkun, further reinforcing the god's character as a deity of war.

 During the Kamakura period, the Suwa clan's association with the shogunate and the Hōjō clan helped further cement Suwa Myōjin's reputation as a war god.
 The shrines of Suwa and the priestly clans thereof flourished under the patronage of the Hōjō, which promoted devotion to the god as a sign of loyalty to the shogunate.
 For their part, the Hōjō, a clan of obscure origins who lacked an ancestral kami (ujigami) of their own, looked upon Suwa Myōjin as the closest thing they had to a guardian deity.
 Suwa branch shrines became numerous all across Japan, especially in territories held by clans devoted to the god (for instance, the Kantō region, traditional stronghold of the Minamoto (Seiwa Genji) clan).
 The Suwa were themselves regarded as the most influential among the shogunate's vassals.